kbecker0619/cwsw_lib/doc/README.md

+@page cwsw_lib Component: CWSW Library (overview: documentation folder)

 # Project-specific documentation folder for the Library component

 ## Overview

-This folder replicates the general structure envisioned for all aspects of the CWSW Library suite of components.

-Stuff that pertains to this project only, are kept in this folder; the component's reusable submodule is in the `doc_lib` folder.
-The project-specific files can be duplicated in the doc folder of the projects that use this component; the submodule is intended to be inserted in this location as a GIT submodule.
+This folder contains items that pertain only to this project.
+The actual component documentation is in the `doc_lib` folder.

 ## Important folders